Painful stimuli will generate action potential at the nerve ending

 8

-What is the pathway for pain signal transmission from the dorsal horn to the somatosensory cortex?
+Pathway for pain signal from dorsal horn to somatosensory cortex?

 Show answer